dev-tch/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 6-firstdirectory : creates directory my_first_directory in /tmp/
 script 7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory script 8-firstdelete : delete /tmp/my_first_directory/betty
+script 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory